mohit-marathe/zetajs/examples/ping-monitor/README.md

 An example of a simple Calc document displaying a single chart with data being added on the fly.
 All surrounding UI elements are hidden in this demo.
+Can be installed as PWA.

 See config.sample.js for configuration options.